MicrosoftDocs/dynamics365smb-docs/accountant/index.md

 ---
-title: Manage your clients in Dynamics 365 | Microsoft Docs
+title: Manage your clients in Dynamics 365
 description: Accountant Hub gives you a better overview of your clients so you can switch easily from client to client.
 author: edupont04

 ms.service: dynamics365-accountant
 ms.topic: get-started-article
-ms.search.keywords: setup wizard, accountant ms.date: 06/06/2020
+ms.search.keywords: setup wizard, accountant ms.date: 10/27/2020
 ms.author: edupont

 ---